 Keeping ball pythons as a pet increased in popularity from the turn of the century onwards.
 Prices seemed to keep going up with no end in sight.
 The crazy days of the highest prices for ball pythons are gone because there are fewer new and exciting morphs being introduced to the market.

 The rarer the morph, the higher the price tag.
-The most expensive snake morphs are usually imported from Africa, where they’re discovered as the first of their kind.
-They’re then bought by a breeder who hopes to make their money back by breeding ball pythons for profit.
+The most expensive snake morphs are usually imported from Africa, where they were discovered as the first of their kind.
+They’re then bought by breeders who hope to make their money back by breeding ball pythons for profit.

 Snake Morphs Explained

-Ball python morphs are biologically the same as regular ball pythons.
-The only difference is that each morph has a different color or pattern that’s unique.
+Morphs are biologically the same as regular royal pythons.
+The only difference is that each one has a different color or pattern that’s unique.

-Some are simple, and occur in the wild.
-Others are more complicated, the result of breeding one unique morph with another unique morph, and have only ever been bred in captivity.
-Usually, the rarer the ball python morph, the more expensive it is to buy from a breeder.
+Some are simple and occur in the wild.
+Others are more complex.
+They are the result of breeding one unique morph with another, and have only ever been bred in captivity.
+Usually, the rarity determines the price.

 How Much Does a Rare Ball Python Morph Cost?